chiarab3/Folders-synchronization/README.md

 The program works by first getting a list of all files and directories in the source folder.
 It then creates a dictionary to store the MD5 checksums of all files in the source folder.

-Next, the program iterates over all files in the source folder.
-For each file, it checks if the file exists in the replica folder.
-If the file does not exist in the replica folder, the program copies it from the source folder.

-If the file exists in the replica folder, the program checks if the file is up to date.
-The program does this by comparing the MD5 checksum of the file in the source folder to the MD5 checksum of the file in the replica folder.
-If the MD5 checksums are different, the program copies the file from the source folder to the replica folder.

-Finally, the program iterates over all files in the replica folder that are not in the source folder.
-For each file, the program removes it from the replica folder.

 # Usage: